SkygearIO/features/features/field-based-acl.md

 - `Field`: the record field the entity apply to, or `*` which implies all record fields
 - `AccessLevel`: the accessibility level the entity defines
+- `DiscoveryLevel`: the discovery level the entity defines

 By defining field-based ACL, the permission of users performing actions on a record field is defined.
 A user would have permission to perform an action on a